My approach

 Conventional landscaping standards often flow contrary to how nature wants to behave.
 Such practices can result in an overly manicured garden which sterilizes the natural diversity and abundance of life.
 My goal is to create a well manicured habitat without hurting or destroying the important ecosystem that is your property.

 Properly timed maintenance tasks, correct planting and selective pruning all preserve the appearance and health of all elements of the property.
 I believe we should interact and guide our gardens along by intentionally creating food and habitat for our beneficial bacteria, fungi, insects, wild life and the native plants.
-One example would be to delay Spring cleanup which preserves the balance of pests and predators and creates a robust and resilient garden.

 Regenerative gardening practices, over time, create robust health and resilience in plants and systems which reduces the potential for major pest and pathogen infections resulting in a healthy, attractive, and life giving, low maintenance landscape.
 It’s not about perfection but a dance of reciprocity.